-The efficiency and capability of available FPGAs are growing exponentially in the recent decades.
-Today, low or mid range devices allow the implementation of Networks on chip (NoC) or even complex Systems on Chip (SoC) on a FPGA fabrics.
-The Field Programmable Gate Arrays (FPGAs) offers the great flexibility to generate the required hardware structures.
-These hardware structures are so optimized that it simply fit the given algorithm in order to achieve the efficiently parallelism working environment.
+The efficiency and capability of available FPGAs is growing rapidly in recent decades.
+Today, low or mid range devices allow the implementation of Networks on chip (NoC) or even complex Systems on Chip (SoC) on a single device of FPGA.
+Field Programmable Gate Arrays (FPGAs) has the great flexibility to generate the required hardware structures that optimally fit a given algorithm and to efficiently exploit parallelism.
 In addition the growing capacities make FPGAs a dominated platform with the capability of integration of even more complex image processing tasks in the near future.
 Thus it makes the Field Programmable Gate Array (FPGAs) to become an alternative for the software algorithms implementation.
 The major example of this is in many applications from video surveillance to remote sensing image applications.
-Field programmable gate arrays are the large-scale integrated circuit that can be reconfigured where "field programmable" refers to ability of changing the operation of the device as per the application demands.
+Field programmable gate arrays are the largescale integrated circuit that can be reconfigured where "field programmable" refers to ability of changing the operation of the device as per the application demands.
+While gate array refers to the basic internal architecture that makes reconfiguration possible.